-Annual General Meeting to be held virtually on September 27, 2023 at .....
+Annual General Meeting to be held virtually on September 27, 2023 at

-I/We (Insert full name)
+l/We(Insert full name) •••••

+of

-of.....(Insert full address)
+(Insert full address)

 Being a member(s) of Mega African Capital Limited, hereby appoint

-.....or failing him the Chairman of the meeting as my/our proxy to vote for me/us on my/our behalf at the Annual General Meeting of the Company to be held virtually on September 29, 2022 and at any and every Adjournment thereof.
+or failing him the Chairman of the meeting as my/our promy/our behalf at the Annual General Meeting of the Company to be held virtually or at any and every Adjournment thereof. -

+For Company's Use No of Shares

+Resolutions For Against

+Ordinary resolutions

-For Company's Use No of Shares Resolutions For Against Ordinary resolutions a.
-Consideration of the Audited Accounts of the Company for the year ended 31st December, 2022, and the Reports of the Directors and Auditors; b.
-To re-elect; Christine Dowuona-Hammond as a Director; c.
-To approve Directors Fees; d.
-To authorize Directors to determine the remuneration of the Auditors; Please indicate with an "X" in the appropriate square how you wish your votes to b referred to above.
+a.
+Consideration of the Audited Accounts of the Company for the year ended 31st December, 2022, and the Reports of the Directors and Auditors;

+b.
+To re-elect; Christine Dowuona-Hammond as a Director;

+c.
+To approve Directors Fees;

+d.
+To authorize Directors to determine the remuneration of the Auditors;

+Please indicate with an "X" in the appropriate square how you wish your votes to be referred to above.
 Unless otherwise instructed the proxy will vote or abstain from

+Dated thisday of 2023

+Shareholder's Signature